MetOffice/simulation-systems/source/Reviewers/releases/um_main_release.rst

 * You will need to supply the username and suitename of the suite you ran above.
 This will need to include the ``runX`` directory.
 * The version number should be the new version.
-* The ticket number won't be used but can be entered as the ticket associated with the release.
+* The PR number won't be used but can be entered as the PR associated with the release.
 * When asked how the new kgo directory should be named overwrite the default with the name ``vnX.Y`` where this is the new version number.